kpriya-ece/Digital-signal-processing-MATLAB/README.md

 ## Requirements

-- MATLAB (R2020b or latest)
+ -MATLAB (R2020b or latest)
-- Signal Processing Toolbox (for some scripts)
+ -Signal Processing Toolbox (for some scripts)

 ## Author